sandialabs/SetProgramOptions/CONTRIBUTING.md

 4. Update unit tests to fully test your additions.
 We aim for 100% coverage on this project.
 5. Ensure unit tests and documentation build cleanly by running `exec-tests.sh`, `exec-makedoc.sh` and the _example_ applications in the repository.
+6. Run the `exec-reformat.py` script in the repository's root directory to update all formatting using the **[YAPF][2]** tool.
+This is optional but STRONGLY encouraged, we reserve the right to reject a merge request if this hasn't been run.

 Code of Conduct
 ===============